hermangroup/docs/wallets/index.rst

 ===================

-These wallets have been developed by external developers to support Dash.
+These wallets have been developed by external developers to support Historia.
 Many third party wallets support multiple different cryptocurrencies at the same time, or integrate instant cryptocurrency exchanges.